mapworksio/custom-tooltip/README.md

 # custom-tooltip
 Tutorial on how to customise the Mapworks tooltip.

-This includes a generic API key and an OSM base map.
+This uses anonymous session and an OSM base map.
 Please replace these if you wish to embed the map into your own application.

-# Running the application
-To execute this in Chrome or Firefox, simply double click the map.html file.
-Due to security constraints in Internet Explorer and Edge, these files will need to be hosted by a web server.

-# Resources
-For more information on Mapworks, please visit https://mapworks.io
+## Quick start

+Run `npm install` to install all dependencies.

+Run `npm start` to start the development server with live reloading.

+Replace `client_id` in `src/index.js` with values specific to your environment/organisation.

+## Usage

+* Modify `src/custom.js` with all your custom JavaScript code.

+## License

+See `LICENSE`.